 1. Utility Patent Cost

-Utility patents protect the creation of useful products, processes, or machines.
+Utility patents account for 90% of patents issued by the USPTO.
+They protect the creation of useful products, processes, or machines.
 For example, Apple has numerous utility patents on its iPhone, making it illegal for businesses to copy or imitate the product without a licensing arrangement.
-A utility patent costs from $5,000 to $15,000-plus, including lawyer fees, and lasts for 20 years if properly maintained.

-Utility patents also require maintenance or renewal fees after three, seven, and eleven years of being in effect.
-Utility patents are the most common type of patent and account for 90 percent of all patents issued by the United States Patent and Trademark Office (USPTO).
+Utility patents also require maintenance or renewal fees after three, seven, and 11 years of being in effect.

 2. Design Patent Cost